northeastern-datalab/factorized-graphs/reproducibility.md

 ### Hardware Info
 Experiments were primarily run on a 2016 MacBook Pro 13-inch with the below configuration ("Hardware 1").
-Some of the real-world large datasets were run on a cluster, detailed below ("Hardware 1").
+Some of the real-world large datasets were run on a cluster, detailed below ("Hardware 2").

-Hardware 1: used for all Timing Experiments (including Figures 3, 5, an 6 in the [paper](https://dl.acm.org/doi/pdf/10.1145/3318464.3380577)) :
+**Hardware 1**: used for all Timing Experiments (including Figures 3, 5, an 6 in the [paper](https://dl.acm.org/doi/pdf/10.1145/3318464.3380577)) :
 - *Processor*: 2.5 GHz Intel Core i5
 - *Memory*: 16 GB
 - *Secondary Storage*:   1 TB SSD

-Hardware 2: used for Accuracy Estimation Experiments on real-world datasets (Fig.7) (For detailed specs, please refer [The Discovery Cluster](https://rc-docs.northeastern.edu/en/latest/welcome/welcome.html) at [MGHPCC](https://www.mghpcc.org/)):
+**Hardware 2**: used for Accuracy Estimation Experiments on real-world datasets (Fig.7) (For detailed specs, please refer [The Discovery Cluster](https://rc-docs.northeastern.edu/en/latest/welcome/welcome.html) at [MGHPCC](https://www.mghpcc.org/)):
 - *Processor*: 2.4 GHz Intel E5-2680 v4 CPUs